Divorce

 Absolutely not!
 Often times, divorce cases settle through mediation or other types of settlement negotiations.
 A spouse can also come to us after they have reached a full agreement with their spouse on all the issues in their divorce so we can assist with uncontested divorce proceedings.
 For those parties that do not want to litigate, but also have issues they are unable to resolve on their own, Collaborative Divorce is an available option for parties who cooperate to make that choice.
 Navigate here to read more about Collaborative Divorce.

 We are here to assist you in the peaceful negotiation of all the issues in your divorce case.
 However, when settlement negotiations break down, of course, you are able to insist that a judge decide your issues.
-If you choose that route, the lawyers at Sasso & Guerrero are shrewd litigators whose breadth of knowledge coupled with a keen intuition for your case’s best presentation will assure favorable and attainable results.
+If you choose that route, the lawyers at Sasso, Guerrero & Henderlite are shrewd litigators whose breadth of knowledge coupled with a keen intuition for your case’s best presentation will assure favorable and attainable results.